 - Use a microwave or pressure cooker instead of your conventional oven – both use less energy

-- Eat more vegetarian meals
+- Eat more cheap vegetarian meals as meatless recipes are often the cheapest frugal meals

 - Keep your room thermostat higher in summer and lower in winter – in the UK it’s rare to have air conditioning installed but we definitely make good use of our central heating.
 Dialling back on your thermostat can really reduce the energy you use as well as your bill